 Behavioral Assessment and Management

 Students will learn functional behavioral assessment, behavior management techniques, and how to design effective behavioral interventions.
-Specific topics include interviewing, systematic data collection, and measuring progress and outcomes.
+Specific topics also include systematic data collection and measuring progress and outcomes.
 Prerequisite: admission to the School Psychology Program.
 Offered Fall.

 SPY 795 Cr.1-3

 Directed readings or presentation of material not available in formal departmental courses.
 Repeatable for credit - maximum three.
 Offered Occasionally.

 SPY 796 Cr.1-3